My Portland Photoblog & Themes

 In 2010, I decided to leave my job in downtown Portland and switch to a contract position at a workplace closer to our house.
 In my contract position, I was able to take extended leave and spend time in Alaska with my mom and sisters.
 I'll always treasure the 10 months I lived with my mom before she became ill.

-As I began to see unique scenes and changes along my routes, I decided to start photoblogging my work walks.
-This helped me practice and improve my photography skills, albeit with camera phones for a few years.
+As I began to notice unique scenes and changes along my routes, I decided to start photoblogging my work walks.
+This helped me practice and improve my photography skills.

 In 2012, when my weekday work walks led to longer weekend walks, I started photoblogging those walks as well.
-I've continued this practice to this day.
-In the Portland metro region, I've explored Portland proper, Gresham, Sellwood, Milwaukie, Tigard, Beaverton, St Johns, Hillsboro, and Vancouver.
+In the Portland metro region, I explored Portland proper, Gresham, Sellwood, Milwaukie, Tigard, Beaverton, St Johns, Hillsboro, and Vancouver.

-Based on my very rough math, I estimate I completed 900+ long (5+ mile) walks from 11/2010 to 12/2023.
-I've never had the ambition to walk every street in the Portland metro region or stick pins on a map, although I don't fault those who do so.
+Based on my very rough math, I estimate I completed over 900 long (5+ mile) walks from 11/2010 to 6/2024.
+I never had the ambition to walk every street in Portland or stick pins on a map, although I didn't fault those who did so.

-On my walks, I'm always vigilant at intersection crossings.
-Fortunately, in Oregon, every intersection is now a crosswalk, whether it's marked or not.
-When I travel and explore other cities on foot [photos, photos], I'm often reminded how careful I must be.
+On my walks, I was always vigilant at intersection crossings.
+Fortunately, thanks to OregonWalks, every intersection is a crosswalk, whether it's marked or not.

-Given most of my walks are in the Portland metro region, I like to capture sights that are unique to my hometown of 39 years.
-These include scenes that show us having fun, being creative, being quirky (weird), being mindful of our natural environment, and demonstrating kindness and compassion.
-With a few exceptions, I don’t focus on Portland’s negatives.
+Given that most of my walks from 2010 to 2024 were in the Portland metro region, I liked to capture sights that were unique to my hometown.
+These included scenes that show us having fun, being creative, being quirky (weird), being mindful of our natural environment, and demonstrating kindness and compassion.
+With a few exceptions, I didn’t focus on Portland’s negatives.

 Architecture & Urban Planning Themes